veropetit/PHYS633-F2024/Book/L11-SourceFunction/README.md

 The change in intensity in the case of pure emission (the solution is a quite simple, straight integral, for once!).

+Micro-objectives
+- I can list the two different ways that intensity can be gained going through matter
+- I can list and describe the factors that contributes to an element of emission ($dI$)
+- I can derive the equation for intensity as a function of position $I(s)$, and I can calculate and sketch it if given a functional form for the characteristics of the matter (e.g. $\rho(s)$, $\kappa(s)$, etc).

 > In the [textbooks](../textbooks.md):
 >